 You might love your tooth gap and the personality it gives your smile.
 Or maybe you’ve been longing to fix it for years.
 If you aren’t in love with your spacing, it might be time to close that gap — and at-home aligners are one of the most affordable and convenient ways to do it.

-Keep scrolling to find the types of tooth gaps that at-home aligners can treat, an overview of the most effective home aligners for gaps, and a few alternatives if you don’t see an option that will work for you.
+Keep scrolling to find the types of tooth gaps that at-home aligners can treat, an overview of our favorite home aligners for gaps, and a few alternatives if you don’t see an option that will work for you.

 Table of Contents